Core Stability Exercise vs General Exercise for Chronic Low Back Pain

 It has been well documented that Lower Back Pain, (LBP), is one of the most frequently reported disabilities (affecting between 60% – 80% of adults), we face in the community.
 Unfortunately, 40% of those suffering with LBP will not fully recover within the first 3 months.

-As Physios and Pilates Clinicians, we see this type of presentation everyday.
+As Physios and Pilates Clinicians, we see this type of presentation every day.
 A common back pain trigger can be from a poor lifting technique.
-At Sydney Physio Solutions, we are continuously striving to find the best way of helping to improve the experience and recovery in this population group.
+At Sydney Physio Solutions, we are continuously striving to find the best way of helping to improve the experience and recovery in this population group with physio for back pain and pilates.

 A recent study, published earlier this year, found that people with Lower back pain who undertook exercises to activate and gain control of their deep spinal stabilisers, aka “The Core”, had better outcomes in the first few months of treatment than those who didn’t.

 In a nutshell……

 - “Core exercises”, (learning specific & correct activation of your muscles supporting the spine and pelvis), provide a better outcome during the first 3 months of intervention compared to general exercise alone for people with LBP.1

 - People with Lower back Pain (LBP) display a decreased activation or delay in Transverse Abdominus (deep abs), and Multifidus (supporting spinal muscles).
 Thus core exercises consist of regaining the strength of these muscles through specific training.
 1

 At Sydney Physio Solutions, all of our Pilates Clinicians are physios, and thus have the ability not only to assess your core in real time via Ultrasound, but can also guide you personally on what exercises will help and how to progress these if you suffer from lower back pain.